Ravi0Sharma/Headwave-tv-control/README.md

 | `data/gestures.jsonl` | Collected landmarks and labels for custom gestures |
 | `models/custom.json` | Custom model created by `headwave train` |

-The generated model, training data, and local configuration are ignored by Git.
+The generated model, training data and local configuration are ignored by Git.

 ### Camera preview and response time